-- GCSEs to include a Grade 6 in Combined Science or Biology, English and Mathematics
+- GCSEs to include a minimum Grade 6 in either Combined Science or Biology, a Grade 6 in Mathematics and a Grade 5 in English

 - Specification is suitable for anyone interested in a higher qualification in Biology, whether initial area of interest is humans, animals and/or plants